Henry Clay Work: Decline and brief revival (1871–1876)

 In the fall of 1871, Root & Cady's firm burnt down in the Great Chicago Fire.
-It raged on from October 8 to October 10, destroying all waterworks, banking houses and railway depots, and caused a minor depression in the national stock market.
+It raged on from October 8 till October 10, destroying all waterworks, banking houses, and railway depots, and caused a small depression in the national stock market.
 All of Work's original music plates fell victim to the conflagration.
-Unable to continue the business in its former rendition, Root & Cady's music copyrights were all sold to Ohioan publishers S. Brainard Sons and John Church & Co.
+Unable to continue the business, Root & Cady's music copyrights were sold to the Ohioan publishers S. Brainard Sons and John Church & Co.
 The firm filed for bankruptcy in 1872.
-Root continued his former teaching profession and Cady left Chicago for New York.
-This dispirited a potential reinvigoration of Work's songwriting career; from 1872 to 1876 he published no music.
+Root continued his former teaching profession, and Chauncey.
+M. Cady left Chicago for New York City.
+This withered any possibility of Work returning to songwriting soon; from 1873 until 1876, he published no music.
+His life became mangled by boredom and depression; in an 1875 letter, he wrote: "I am no longer a printer—am now a proof-reader.
+Nothing to do all day, but to read and criticize, find fault or mark errors ... ."
+Only printing, the career he held since his youth, and attendance at local church services absorbed him.